EU Foreign Ministers' Meeting in Brussels Reflects New Realities

 – Mr. Szijjártó higlihted.
 He continued by pointing out that

 five years ago, we were a competitive continent.
 Five years ago, obstacles to cooperation with the world’s fastest-growing regions were not as prominent.
 And five years ago, Europe was taken far more seriously in international political debates.
-The European Commission has managed to dismantled all this, for which the primary responsibility lies with its president and foreign policy chief.
+The European Commission has managed to dismantle all this, for which the primary responsibility lies with its president and foreign policy chief.

 Georgia, and the question of double standards